 Pros of Dynamic Pricing

-Employees can be paid a higher wage during busier times.
+You can pay employees a higher wage during busier times.

-Dynamic pricing can give you the flexibility to reward and incentivize your employees during busier stretches.
-By adjusting prices to suit heightened demand, you can raise the funds to more freely increase wages accordingly.
+Dynamic pricing can give you the flexibility to reward your employees during busier stretches.
+By adjusting prices to suit heightened demand, you can raise more funds and increase wages.

 You can still sell in downtimes.